 Another year, another opportunity for a fresh start.
-Now that 2019 is officially over and we’re moving swiftly into 2020 (a new decade!), it’s the perfect time of year to adjust our mindsets, change our habits and plan for a productive year ahead.
-The thing is, most entrepreneurs will coast into 2020 without really taking the time to set their year up for success—so don’t be that person.
+Now that 2020 is (finally) over and we’re moving swiftly into 2021, it’s the perfect time of year to adjust our mindsets, change our habits, and plan for a productive year ahead.
+The thing is, most entrepreneurs will coast into 2021 without really taking the time to set their year up for success—so don’t be that person.
 Take the time to choose a New Year’s resolution or two and get planning for what’s to come.

 Not only is this the perfect time of year to make changes and set goals for your own life, but it’s also a great time of year to do the same for your business.
 January marks the start of the first quarter of the year and you have the power to take charge of this fresh start and turn it into a productive and successful foundation upon which you can continue to build your business throughout the year.